Which 1app.energy Smart Control mode should you use?

 Those are different goals, so they should not all run the same control logic.

-One important framing point first: the smart control choice sits underneath the flagship daytime EV-battery protection workflow.
+One important framing point first: the Smart Control choice sits underneath the daytime EV-battery protection workflow.
 If your setup qualifies for Octopus smart-charging battery protection, that still comes first.
 The mode choice mostly affects what the battery does outside those conflict windows.

 If you want the product pages for each mode, start here: